-The Company's common stock price constantly changes, and has increased substantially since the U.S. Presidential election in November 2016.
+The Company's common stock price constantly changes.
 The market price of the Company's common stock may continue to fluctuate significantly in response to a number of factors including, but not limited to:

-- The political climate and whether the proposed policies of the new Presidential administration in the U.S. that have affected market prices for financial institution stocks are successfully implemented; - Changes in securities analysts' recommendations or expectations of financial performance; - · Volatility of stock market prices and volumes; - · Incorrect information or speculation; - · Changes in industry valuations; - · Variations in operating results from general expectations; - Actions taken against the Company by various regulatory agencies; - · Changes in authoritative accounting guidance;

-- Changes in general domestic economic conditions such as inflation rates, tax rates, unemployment rates, labor and healthcare cost trend rates, recessions and changing government policies, laws and regulations; and - Severe weather, natural disasters, acts of war or terrorism and other external events.
+- The political climate and whether the proposed policies of the current Presidential administration in the U.S. that have affected market prices for financial institution stocks are successfully implemented; - Changes in securities analysts' recommendations or expectations of financial performance; - · Volatility of stock market prices and volumes; - · Incorrect information or speculation; - · Changes in industry valuations; - · Variations in operating results from general expectations; - Actions taken against the Company by various regulatory agencies; - · Changes in authoritative accounting guidance; - Changes in general domestic economic conditions such as inflation rates, tax rates, unemployment rates, labor and healthcare cost trend rates, recessions and changing government policies, laws and regulations; and - Severe weather, natural disasters, acts of war or terrorism and other external events.